blurgyy/dt/docs/config/key-references.md

 > [optional] string

-Separator for per-host settings, overries the [global `hostname_sep`](#hostname-sep) key.
+Separator for per-host settings, overrides the [global `hostname_sep`](#hostname-sep) key.

 An additional item with `${hostname_sep}$(hostname)` appended to the original